kadynfinney/Power-automate-invoice-data-extraction-lab/README.md

 This lab automates that process.

-When a new invoice PDF is uploaded to a monitored folder, Power Automate starts a flow.
+When a new invoice email is uploaded to a monitored inbox, Power Automate starts a flow.
 The flow sends the invoice to Azure AI Document Intelligence, extracts important invoice fields, stores the data in Azure Table Storage, and sends a confirmation email.

 This creates a repeatable workflow that could be used by accounting, finance, operations, or IT teams.

 ## Lab Objectives

-- Create sample invoice PDFs
 - Upload invoices to a OneDrive or SharePoint folder
 - Create an Azure AI Document Intelligence resource
 - Use the prebuilt invoice model to extract invoice data